 Enabling Tracing

-So, right after receiving the result for your Start event (i.e. either a StartActivationUserIdAndCodeOnly event or a StartLogin event) is a good occasion to configure and possibly enable tracing.
-To this end, send a Configuration event which sets
+Right after receiving the result for your Start event, you can enable tracing.
+To this end, send a ConfigurationEvent which sets:

-• the exporterURL of the server collecting the trace data,
+- the exporterURL of the server collecting the trace data,

-• the credentials (Basic Auth "userName" and "password") needed to access it and
+- the credentials (Basic Auth "userName" and "password") needed to access it, and

-• the list of trusted TLS server certificates in PEM format.
+- the list of trusted TLS server certificates in PEM format.
 See Trust Store Configuration for details on which certificates to put into the trust store.

 Every EventFrameworkEvent has the methods setTraceContext and getTraceContext.
 You can create your own TraceContext object and set it in a particular event via setTraceContext.
 You can use getTraceContext to get some existing TraceContext and reuse it for other event calls belonging to the same flow.